Louis Becker, Partner Design Principal

 Serving as Partner-in-Charge for significant projects and competitions, Louis is the driving force behind complex architectural and decision-making processes with multiple stakeholders.
 Louis is an active member of the global archi- tectural community, and often speaks about the relationship between art and architecture, innovation in sustainable design practices, and the relationship between space, light, and the human experience.

-In 2011, Louis was awarded the Eckersberg Medal by the Royal Danish Academy of Fine Arts as a special recognition of his contribution to the field of architecture and interna- tional achievements.
+Engagement - In 2011, Louis was awarded the Eckersberg Medal by the Royal Danish Academy of Fine Arts as a special recognition of his contribution to the field of architecture and interna- tional achievements.
 Louis has designed award-winning buildings and masterplans across the globe, including university buildings,

 David B. Greenbaum, FAIA, LEED AP, Vice President